-Squinting into the fog at the wheel of his boat, Commodore Nathaniel Hathaway (1858-1916 ) peers forward, intent on guiding his craft to its destination.
-His big hand holds a grip of his wooden spoke wheel as he leans toward his right, his large frame bent to the task.
-The strength of his character shows in the look on his face and the strength of his physical body shows in the volume of the square head, thick neck and broad shoulders.
-Details give him personality.
+Squinting into the fog at the wheel of his boat, Nathaniel Hathaway (1858-1916) peers forward, intent on guiding his craft to its destination.
+His big hand holds a handle of his wooden spoke wheel as he leans toward his right, his large frame bent to the task.
+The strength of his character shows in the look on his face; the strength of his physical body shows in the volume of the square head, thick neck and broad shoulders.
+Realistic details give him personality.
 Look at the shape of his cap, the bushy mustache and the cleft chin.
 He is a handsome man.
 His advancing age is suggested in the wrinkles around his eyes and the slightly sagging skin beneath his chin.
-Allen has captured a moment in the life of Nathaniel Hathaway and said something about his personality.
+Allen has captured a moment in the life of Nathaniel Hathaway and said something about who he was as a man.

 Nathaniel’s family were wealthy, powerful and respected citizens, China trade merchants and businessmen in New Bedford.
 He was the grandson of Nathaniel Hathaway and Anna Shoemaker, Quakers and Abolitionists who were active in the Underground Railway both there and in Philadelphia.
-The extended family owned a home in Germantown, PA where they had roots and where Nathaniel’s wife Eliza Gardner Vandervere died.
+The extended family owned a home in Germantown, PA where the first petition against slavery was written in 1688, where they had roots and where Nathaniel’s wife Eliza Gardner Vandervere died.
 The graves of Nathaniel and Eliza were found in Cutchogue Long Island where their forebears had sought refuge from religious persecution in Holland.

-One of St.Gaudens’ trademarks was the inclusion of an inscription, which you see here in Allen’s work in the upper right, Hathaway’s name and dates cradled by crossed branches.
+One of St.Gaudens’ trademarks was the inclusion of an inscription, which you see here in Allen’s work in the upper right, Hathaway’s name and dates cradled by crossed branches of olive or laurel leaves.
 Behind the inscription, the ground surface is textured with combed lines that extend almost from the top of the relief to just above the solid band of the base.
 On the opposite side, the ground is almost smooth and the ship’s wheel barely visible, suggesting the fog through which the Commodore and his yacht are progressing.
 Low relief “deals with aspects rather than with facts, and its exercise calls for the highest powers of perception and execution which the artist possesses.”
-(Kenyon Cox from Old Masters and New: Essays in Art Criticism )
+(Kenyon Cox from Old Masters and New: Essays in Art Criticism)

 Compositionally, this little relief is interesting.
-Elizabeth McLean-Smith, in her “portrait” of her teacher quotes him saying, “’A sculptor must constantly think in three dimensions, not just of one view or in one plane.
-Actually the sculptor’s most difficult task is . . . in designing the composition.’
-Every possible view must be considered and given character and structure,” she was taught.
-So he used perspective to establish depth.
-The forward arm is large in proportion to the head, seen as being farther away.
+Elizabeth McLean-Smith, in her written portrait of her teacher quotes him saying, “’A sculptor must constantly think in three dimensions, not just of one view or in one plane.
+Actually the sculptor’s most difficult task is not the modeling or the brute label it involves but is in designing the composition.’”
+She was taught that “every possible view must be considered and given character and structure.”
+So he established depth by using perspective.
+The forward arm is large in proportion to the head, which is farther away.
 The modeling on the edge of the sleeve is done so it looks as if you could see inside it, the details of the sewn construction on the edges and seams catching light and the hollow of the sleeve dark and without detail.
 The elbow lifts up above the base and looks as if it were protruding over it by blurring the solid edge under it.

 Balancing the details on the right of the relief is the open space that fills the left side.
 A diagonal line moves from the elbow in the lower right corner up through the leaning frame of the body through the light-catching chin and disappears into the upper left corner.
 The arc of the partial ships wheel fills the lower left corner with the spokes of the wheel and the right arm and left lapel creating diagonals in the other direction.
-The whole is grounded by the solids of the horizontal planes of the narrow base and left forearm.
-The detailed head is given importance by its central position in the upper half.
+The whole composition is grounded by the solids of the horizontal planes of the narrow base and left forearm.
+The detailed head is centered in the upper half with importance.

 Bas-relief, ¾ view

-Dated by references in the Allen Diary and in a news article about an exhibit at the Guild of Boston Artists.
+No signature, date or foundry mark (Dated by references in the Allen Diary and in a news article about an exhibit at the guild of Boston Artists)